enricopisanti42/Exam-WebApplication/README.md

 - Route `/`: This is the default route.
 It renders the DefaultLayout component, which includes the navigation and serves as the main layout for the application.
 From here, we can navigate to other routes and in particular the text "Please select a plane" is displayed.

 - Route `/planes/:filterLabel` : This route is used for filtering airplanes based on a specific label.
 It renders the MainLayout component, which displays a table of airplanes.
 The filterLabel parameter in the URL is used to determine the filter applied to the airplanes.
-The available filters are "filter-local", "filter-regional", and "filter-international".
+The available filters are "local", "regional", and "international".
+In this route the user (if logged in) can make a reservation and have access to "My Reservations" in order to cancel one of them to be then redirect to the grid of the plane  corresponding to the type of airplane present in the reservation that has just been cancelled.

 - Route  `/reservations/`:  This route is used for filtering reservations based on a specific user.
 It renders the ReservationLayout component, which displays a table of reservations for the logged users.
-We can "access" to this route only if the user is logged in otherwise we are redirecting to the login page.
+We can "access" to this route only if the user is logged in otherwise we are redirected to the login page.

 - Route `/login`: This route has the purpose to show the login form.